- An organization that is, or is fiscally sponsored by, a 501c3 or City of St. Louis Governmental Entity.

 Fund Defined Grants

-Funding awarded to address needs of older St. Louis City residents in specific focus areas determined by the Senior Fund Board based on community needs assessments and other sources.
+Funding awarded to address needs of older St. Louis City residents in specific focus areas determined by Senior Fund Board based on community needs assessments and other sources.
 Most grant awards under this funding opportunity are awarded for a three-year time period.
-Senior Fund recently approved proposals for Homemaker Chore services and programs or services that address Social Isolation or Loneliness.
-Grant awards were approved by the Senior Fund’s oral health grant was approved for continuation in FY2024.
+Senior Fund approved new awards for Homemaker Chore services and programs or services that address Social Isolation or Loneliness for FY2023.
+A three-year extension of Senior Fund’s oral health grant was approved for continuation in FY2024.
 The next funding round for this grant category is anticipated to be released in Winter 2024.